Nicollier Menestrel: Design and development

-The Menestrel (en: Minstral), a single-engine low-wing cantilever monoplane, was designed for homebuilders.
-Three variants have appeared over the course of about 27 years: the original single seat HN 433 Menestrel flew in 1962, the more powerful HN 434 Super Menestrel in 1985 and the larger two-seat HN 700/1 Menestrel II in 1989.
+The Menestrel (en: Minstrel), a single-engine low-wing cantilever monoplane, was designed for homebuilders.
+Three variants have appeared over the course of about 27 years: the original single-seat HN 433 Menestrel flew in 1962, the more powerful HN 434 Super Menestrel in 1985 and the larger two-seat HN 700/1 Menestrel II in 1989.

 All Menestrel variants are wooden framed and fabric covered.
 The wing is built around a single spar and has constant chord to mid span, with semi-elliptical outer panels.
 There are no flaps fitted on the single seat variants, though they are an option on the Menestrel II.
 The fin and rudder are curved, the rudder having a horn balance.
 The tailplane is mounted on the top of the fuselage.

 The fuselage is structurally of simple square section, with a curved decking aft of the cockpit.
 The latter was originally open but the prototype later flew with a smooth plexiglass canopy that merged into the decking.
 The Menestrel II has side by side seating.
 Most Menestrels have a tailskid or, later, tailwheel undercarriage with cantilever main legs bearing Vespa scooter wheels.
 Many Menestrels have faired legs and spatted wheels.
 At least one Menestrel II, with the type number HN 701TM, uses a tricycle undercarriage.

 Menestrels have been powered by a variety of engines, mostly variants of the Volkswagen flat-4 engine.
 Early versions of these were entirely air-cooled, but more recently the cylinder heads have been water-cooled.
 Some early Menestrels with air-cooled engines have exposed cylinder heads for cooling but more have semi-cylindrical, bulged fairings to enclose them.
 The water-cooled engines used in the Menestrel II have cowlings which enclose the whole engine without additional fairings, with an air intake behind the propeller.
 The first HN 433 Menestrel had a 22 kW (30 hp) 1.3 L engine; later HN 433s have had engines in the 22-37 kW (30-50 hp) power range.
 Super Menestrels have used 1.6 L engines, producing powers of 26-49 kW (35-65 hp).
 The HN 700 Menestrel II uses one of two Limbach engines of 2.0 L or 2.4 L capacity.